Paigah Tombs: The Tombs

 The detail of the stuccowork on these structures is intricate.
 They have become extremely popular because of the geometrical features carved on them.
 Apart from the geometrical designs, the floral designs, trellis marble fencing, and canopies are also very intricate and beautiful.

 The Tomb of Asman Jah and Begum Khurshid Jah attract maximum number of tourists.
 The structures are made of marble and were once adorned with precious and semi-precious stones which changed colours with the change of seasons.
 The Tombs are enclosed by a wall which is ornamented with lattice work and exotic floral and geometric designs.
 Each wall is done up differently with fruits, drums, serpents, flowers, vases, etc.

 The mausoleums themselves feature differing designs but all have exemplary craftsmanship, utilizing elaborate canopies and marble fences done in trellis-work that are made up of geometric and floral designs.
 Arches fringed by smaller semi-circular arches–a feature unique to India–are also employed.
-Each of the Pagiah noble’s tomb feature something unique different and part of the wonder is discovering each of the difference.
+Each of the Paigah noble’s tomb feature something unique different and part of the wonder is discovering each of the difference.
 All of these are housed by walls that are intricately designed by a wealth of latticework and exotic designs.

+Restoration

+The Paigah Tombs complex in Hyderabad is currently undergoing a major restoration effort aimed at returning the site to its original grandeur.
+The conservation work is being carried out by the Aga Khan Trust for Culture (AKTC) in partnership with the Department of Heritage Telangana, and is supported by the U.S. Ambassadors Fund for Cultural Preservation (AFCP) for the restoration of six of the tomb structures.
+The project has been timed for completion by the end of 2025.

+To restore the complex to its original grandeur, more than a hundred minarets have been meticulously reconstructed, following traditional construction practices observed on-site.
+The conservation of monuments at the Paigah Tombs complex is being carried out by the Aga Khan Trust for Culture in partnership with the Department of Heritage Telangana, with support from the U.S. Ambassadors Fund for Cultural Preservation for six of them.

+The funding support from the U.S. AFCP amounted to USD 250,000 and targets six tombs built in the 18th and 19th centuries.
+The work includes documenting decorative stucco, lime-mortar jaali screens (which were discovered to be made of terracotta tiles and iron cores) and replacing earlier inappropriate repairs (such as cement patching) with traditional materials and techniques.

+The restoration initiative also encompasses ancillary site improvements including better landscaping, visitor amenities, walking paths, signage and lighting, all designed to safeguard the necropolis and enhance public access while preserving the heritage fabric.